Griddle-pan BLW waffles (a kid friendly recipe)

 I always try to cover as many food groups at main meals as I can, even though sometimes I am happy just to serve meat/fish/egg with a side dish.

 So mamas, read on for the instructions.
 Let me know what combinations you used for your little ones and remember to pin this recipe for later and share the love on social media.
 I am on Pinterest and Instagram if you want to follow me and the blog, or you can subscribe below.
-You also get a FREE weaning success checklist when you join.
+You will also get my list of top 5 weaning success tips when you join.

 But most importantly, you’ll be in the loop for when I launch my ebook!
 It’s going to be packed with weaning advice, no recipes!
 So any struggle you have with weaning, it’s probably going to be talked about in depth in the book!